shyamdevk/Docker-Basics-to-Advanced/README.md

 ✨ *Docker Compose = One file + one command to run your whole application.*

-# 🐳 Multi-Stage Docker Build — Beginner Notes
+# 🐳 Multi-Stage Docker Build

 Multi-stage Docker builds allow you to **use multiple `FROM` statements** inside a single Dockerfile.
 This helps you build your application in one stage and produce a **small, clean, optimized final image** in another stage.